balkrushnkoladiya/phonecat-angular/README.md

-# AngularJS Phone Catalog Tutorial Application
+# Phone Catalog AngularJS

 ## Overview

 This application takes the developer through the process of building a web-application using AngularJS.
 The application is loosely based on the **Google Phone Gallery**, which no longer exists.
-Here is a historical reference: [Google Phone Gallery on WayBack][google-phone-gallery]

-Each tagged commit is a separate lesson teaching a single aspect of the framework.
+Each tagged commit is a separate lesson teaching a single aspect of the framework

-The full tutorial can be found at https://docs.angularjs.org/tutorial.

 ## Prerequisites